Job Market Paper

 This study proposes a general equilibrium model to describe innovative R&D location decisions by multinational firms.
 Using two countries, a developed North and a developing South, the model examines Northern firms employing researchers in the South in order to produce new varieties of a good.
 The Northern firms risk their product being imitated when offshoring research.
 Southern researchers may take in- formation learned while employed by the Northern firm and start their own competing firm.
 The model’s main predictions are supported empirically by a dataset constructed with US patent data.
 For high-tech industries, stronger IPR-protection in the South increases both industry-level and firm-level offshoring at a rate faster than low-tech industries.
 Southern import tariffs do not affect firm-level innovative R&D offshoring.

 While multinational firms from developed countries have used researchers from emerging areas to assist in the adaption of an existing product, few multinational firms have carried out innovative R&D, or R&D for the creation of a new product, in these areas.
-Using the threat of imitation and wage differences across regions relating to R&D, this study proposes a partial equilibrium model to explain the lack of innovative R&D in developing countries.
+Using the threat of imitation and wage differences of researchers across regions, this study proposes a partial equilibrium model to explain the lack of innovative R&D in developing countries.
 I build a North-South model examining a single firm’s choice of research locations.
 The model predicts that weak IPR-protection in developing countries does not necessarily explain the lack of Southern research.
 In some situations, reduced IPR-protection can even increase Southern research.
 Harsh competition resulting from information leaks coupled with weak IPR-protection can explain much of the lack of innovative research investment in the developing world.
 My model also predicts that firms with low research needs, or firms in low-tech industries, locate their R&D in the North.
-Medium sized firms, or those with medium research needs, locate in both countries while the firms with the largest research needs, or firms in high-tech industries, locate research in just the South.
+Firms with medium research needs locate in both countries while the firms with the largest research needs, or firms in high-tech industries, locate research in just the South.